Rafa-Hoff/workshop-springboot3-jpa/README.md

 - [Postman](https://www.postman.com/downloads/)

 ### Clone the project
-- Open the Git bash inside a folder of your preference;
+- Open the Git bash inside a folder of your preference.
 - Writes and run the comand:
 ```
 git@github.com:Rafa-Hoff/workshop-springboot3-jpa.git